oksanaut/Twitter/README.md

 ##Twitter Redux

-Time spent: ___
+Time spent: 10

 ### Features

 #### Required
-- [ ] Hamburger menu
+- [X] Hamburger menu
-  - [ ] Dragging anywhere in the view should reveal the menu.
+  - [X] Dragging anywhere in the view should reveal the menu.
-  - [ ] The menu should include links to your profile, the home timeline, and the mentions view.
+  - [X] The menu should include links to your profile, the home timeline, and the mentions view.
-  - [ ] The menu can look similar to the LinkedIn menu below or feel free to take liberty with the UI.
+  - [X] The menu can look similar to the LinkedIn menu below or feel free to take liberty with the UI.
-- [ ] Profile page
+- [X] Profile page
   - [X] Contains the user header view
   - [ ] Contains a section with the users basic stats: # tweets, # following, # followers
 - [X] Home Timeline